dbmcclain/Lisp-Actors/Actors/README.md

 2025
 --

 Forget about this early version of Actors...
-This is based on a Chinese Restaurant Menu style of Actor behaviors.
+This is based on a "Chinese Restaurant Menu" style of Actor behaviors.
 That's a bunch of nonsense...

 Go on over to the xTActors folder for the real stuff -- Transactional Conventional Hewitt Actors.